v1.196.0

 3. Increase Frequency

-Example: Train chest once per week → twice per week
+Real example: Train chest once per week → twice per week (same total sets, just spread out)

 4. Increase Density

-Reduce rest periods between sets while maintaining weight and reps, increasing work capacity.
+Reduce rest periods between sets while keeping weight and reps the same.
+This builds work capacity.

 5. Increase Time Under Tension

-Research indicates that training at 70-85% of one-repetition maximum (1RM) yields optimal hypertrophy results4.
-However, studies have also shown that very light loads (30-40% of 1RM) performed for sets of 25-35 reps can be just as effective at stimulating muscle hypertrophy as lifting 70-80% of 1RM for sets of 8-15 reps4.
+Research shows that training at 70-85% of your one-rep max yields optimal muscle growth4.
+But here’s the interesting part: studies have also shown that very light loads (30-40% of 1RM) performed for sets of 25-35 reps can be just as effective at building muscle as lifting 70-80% of 1RM for 8-15 reps4.

-Key takeaway: When muscle growth is the main goal, lifters have significant flexibility in achieving progressive overload via load and/or repetition adjustments2.
+Key takeaway: When muscle growth is the goal, you have flexibility in how you progress - load or reps both work2.

-• Smart load calculations - Based on your real-time performance data and recovery status
+• Smart load calculations - Based on your actual performance each week, not generic percentages

-• Periodized programming - Scientifically alternating phases of volume and intensity to optimize adaptations
+• Periodized programming - Alternates volume and intensity phases so you don’t burn out

-• Strategic deload weeks - Scheduled recovery periods to prevent overtraining and maximize long-term gains
+• Strategic deload weeks - Scheduled recovery periods to prevent overtraining (this is where most people fail on their own)

-• Multi-variable progression - Combines load, volume, frequency, and intensity progression for optimal results
+• Multi-variable progression - Combines load, volume, and frequency progression intelligently

 • Research supports 12-20+ sets per muscle group per week3